fortytwoservices/public-docs.fortytwo.io/docs/Security Posture Portal/01_gettingstarted.md

 1. Configure your tenant environment.
     - Choose which Azure subscription you would like to add the app to.
     - Choose which Resource group the app should live in.
 Choose "New" if you dont have any.
-    - Give the app an appropiate name ``Amesto Fortytwo Security Posture Portal``
+    - Give the app an appropiate name ``Fortytwo Security Posture Portal``
     - Choose ``On`` on Recurring billing.

 ![Choose subscription and resource group](./media/setup_step4.png)